turingschool/career-development-curriculum-site/module_four/index.md

 **Deliverable #1:** Complete your Terminal portfolio.
 To complete this deliverable:

   * Follow [these directions](/resources/terminal_directions) to update and submit your portfolio.
-  * Add 3 projects and use [these guidelines](https://docs.google.com/document/d/1zKePxhD-xQdLRPeLI21E71ET_U88ZZ-SKTQjRVzs8tM/edit?usp=sharing) to help you create the descriptions
+  * Add at least 2 projects and use [these guidelines](https://docs.google.com/document/d/1zKePxhD-xQdLRPeLI21E71ET_U88ZZ-SKTQjRVzs8tM/edit?usp=sharing) to help you create the descriptions
   * Upload your polished and targeted resume
   * Include the link to your LinkedIn that is updated and optimized for the job search
-  * **Due date #1: Friday of Week 4.** Mkae sure to "request review" by this date.
+  * **Due date #1: Friday of Week 4.** Make sure to "request review" by this date.
 Your Career Specialists will review all portfolios and send follow-up on anything to be completed before it can be published.
 Note: you must select "request review" on your Terminal portfolio and then a member of the Career Dev team will review it and publish it; it isn't fully complete until we publish it
   * **Final due date: EOD Friday of Week 5.** All updates to the portfolio must be made by this time to fulfill this deliverable

 **Deliverable #2:** Complete this [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd) by the **EOD Friday of Week 5.**